Pick the one you want most

 Which Option Is the Best Investment?

-While sleep medications provide immediate relief, they are not a long-term solution.
-DIY sleep strategies can be helpful but may not be enough for those with persistent sleep problems.
-CBT-I and structured sleep reset programs offer the most effective long-term results, addressing sleep issues at their core.
+While sleep medications provide immediate relief, they are not a long-term solution and can create dependency.
+DIY sleep strategies can be helpful but may not be sufficient for those with persistent sleep problems.
+CBT-I and structured sleep reset programs offer the most effective long-term results, addressing sleep issues at their core while providing superior cost-effectiveness.

 Better Sleep with Sleep Reset